arangodb/spring-boot-starter/demo/README.md

 }
 ```

-Now we implement another `CommandLineRunner` called `RelationsRunner` and add it to our `DemoApplication` like we did
+Implement another `CommandLineRunner` called `RelationsRunner` and add it to
-with all the runners before.
+your `DemoApplication` like with all the runners before.

 ```java
 Class<?>[] runner = new Class<?>[]{